Skip to main content

 New research suggests that the ALS disease process may begin with unusually high electrical signalling in motor neurons.

-In collaboration with Juan Burrone (Centre for Developmental Neurobiology, KCL), we have identified a change in the axon of motor neurons made from the iPSCs of patients with TARDBP mutations which means they are fire more action potentials than normal motor neurons, and are unable to tune down activity.
+In collaboration with Juan Burrone (KCL), we have identified a change in the axon of motor neurons made from iPSCs of patients with TDP-43 mutations.
+These ALS-related motor neurons fire more action potentials than normal motor neurons and are unable to tune down their activity.

-If we can understand why this and other early neuronal changes happen and identify them before the onset of ALS symptoms, we may be able to develop therapies which can prevent motor neuron loss.
+If we can understand why this and other early neuronal changes happen and identify them before the onset of ALS symptoms, we may be able to develop therapies which can prevent motor neuron loss by normalizing their activity early in the disease process.

 Latest news